pathvoid/nobullfit/README.md

 ## Status

-🚧 **Under Development** - This project is currently under development and not publicly accessible yet.
+🚧 **Under Development** - NoBullFit is currently in active development.
+Some features may be missing or incomplete.

 ## License